 The Malvern Institute Alumni Association

-Once a patient has completed the Malvern 90-Day Model or one of our individual programs at Malvern Institute, he or she is ready to reenter the community and work toward establishing their continued recovery outside of our facility.
+Once a patient has completed the Malvern Model of Care, he or she is ready to reenter the community and work toward establishing their continued recovery outside of our facility.
 We encourage these individuals to join the Malvern Alumni Association, connecting with and making themselves available to others who have completed treatment at Malvern and who are on similar journeys of post-treatment recovery.

 In fact, we urge clients to become and remain active as alumni while continuing on their respective journeys of recovery as these individuals can provide inspiration, hope, and guidance to more recent graduates.
 The Alumni Association connects the members of our alumni family through a variety of activities, events, and meetings in addition to our social media channels.
 Both past clients as well as recent graduates are encouraged to attend regular alumni functions and to sign up for regularly correspondence that’s sent to keep alumni informed of what’s happening now and of any important upcoming events.